Fluffernuttersandwich/Better7D2DbyFNS/README.md

 G. "OCB Advanced Pin Recipes (V1.2)"  Conflicts with various UI mods, might work with only using the vanilla UI.

 H. "SMX" UI Suite.
 I like this UI Suite, but it throws compatibility issues with multiple mods on my Mod List.
 From the author Sirillion himself: SMX does not play nice with added workstation mods, and any mod that adds a progression.xml file.
+If one of you guys wants to patch the SMX UI mod, I'd be happy to provide this suite on the list, but right now I have too much on my plate.

 ______________________________________________________________________________________________________________________